-Note that all gathered data is anonymised – Google Analytics does not collect personally identifiable information.
+Note that all data, demographics or otherwise, is anonymised – Google Analytics does not collect personally identifiable information.
 To learn more, visit Google Analytics Terms of Service which contains a section dedicated to Privacy.
 Globally and in the European Union member states Google sets the cookies shown in the table below.

 ||A persistent cookie which remains on a computer, unless it expires or the cookie cache is cleared.
 It tracks visitors.
 Metrics associated with the Google _utma cookie include: first visit (unique visit), last visit (returning visit).